Recreation

 Taylor Creek Visitor Center

-The Taylor Creek Visitor Center, operated in partnership with the Great Basin Institute, is located on the south shore of beautiful Lake Tahoe approximately three miles north of the City of South Lake Tahoe.
+The Taylor Creek Visitor Center, operated in partnership with the Great Basin Institute, is located on the South Shore of beautiful Lake Tahoe approximately three miles northwest of the City of South Lake Tahoe.
 The visitor center serves as a hub where four fascinating self-guided trails begin.
 The visitor center is typically open from June through October.
 Though the buildings are closed during the winter, the grounds remain open year-round and the site serves as a popular cross-country skiing and snowshoeing destination.
-Please note: Wood and charcoal fires are not permitted.
+Campfires (wood, charcoal or any other solid fuels) are not permitted.
+Portable stoves are allowed with a valid permit.

 The Great Basin Institute is an interdisciplinary field studies organization that promotes environmental research, education, and conservation throughout the West.
 Founded in 1998 at the University of Nevada, the Institute’s mission is to advance applied research and ecological literacy through community engagement and agency partnerships to support national parks, forests, open spaces and public lands.
 The Great Basin Institute became the interpretive association for Taylor Creek Visitor Center in 2018.

-If you're interested in volunteering at the visitor center this summer, contact our Public Services Staff Officer, Daniel Cressy.
+If you're interested in volunteering at the visitor center this summer, contact our Interpretive Services & Conservation Education Program Manager, Lannette Rangel.